 Bridge allows a client to configure a number of ways to authenticate into Bridge.
 This document provides a high level overview of what Single Sign On is and what it means for a Bridge client.
-Those who feel like seniors registered in a freshman course should go ahead and check out articles on SAML, CAS or LDAP.
+Those who feel like seniors registered in a freshman course should go ahead and check out articles on SAML or CAS

 What is authentication?

 Bridge keeps your system information secure by requiring credentials for log in, but also allows you to control access to users you want.
 This is done through a process generally called "authentication".

 Currently, Bridge allows for three means of authentication: